Online freelance writing is a great way to earn additional or full-time income, and you don’t even need to leave your home to do it.

-- Word Processor: Clients will expect to receive work in .Doc form.
+- Word Processor: Clients will usually expect to receive work in .doc or .docx form.
 However, most word processors can convert, so you don’t need MS Word.
 There are free alternatives out there.

 - Planner: When the jobs roll in, it’s easy to lose track.
 So, make sure you stay organized.

-- Bank Account/PayPal: You will need a bank account for Upwork to pay you, and a PayPal account to pay them.
+- Bank Account/PayPal: You will need a bank account for Upwork to pay you, or sometimes a PayPal account to receive payments.